-- 1 Tbsp. garlic-infused olive oil
+- 1 tablespoon garlic-infused olive oil

-- 2 tsp. rice vinegar
+- 2 teaspoons rice vinegar

-- 2 tsp. brown sugar
+- 2 teaspoons brown sugar

-- 1 Tbsp. cooking oil, divided
+- 1 tablespoon cooking oil, divided (I use avocado oil)

-- ¾ cup diced red pepper
+- ¾ cup diced red bell pepper (about ¾ medium)

-- ¼ cup diced green pepper
+- ¼ cup diced green bell pepper (about ¼ medium)

-- 1 lb. medium uncooked shrimp, peeled and deveined
+- 1 pound uncooked shrimp, peeled and deveined

-- 1 tsp. toasted sesame oil
+- 1 teaspoon toasted sesame oil

-- Cooked rice, for serving
+- Cooked rice

-- Heat 2 tsp. cooking oil in a large frying pan over medium-high heat.
+- Heat 2 teaspoons cooking oil in a large frying pan over medium-high heat.
 Add peppers and chiles and cook until bell peppers are just fork-tender.